tomgxz/Kraken/REPORT.md

   Throughout the code, the user input will be checked and cleaned to remove the risk of potentially dangerous or malicious data before being stored in the database.
 For example, to negate the possibility of an SQL injection attack, the library used to manage the database removes any usage of SQL queries in the code, meaning the data inputted cannot be used to execute a query.
 Other attack methods that will be looked into include XSS (cross-site scripting), DDoS (distributed denial of service), and MitM (man in the middle) attacks.

 ### Testing method
   When developing the project, a lot of the alpha testing done will be white box testing, done by the developers.
 Unit testing will be used to ensure that all of the subroutines function as expected and intended.
-By testing each module of the program individually, this means that when they are all combined together, the program will function correct.
+By testing each module of the program individually, this means that when they are all combined together, the program will function correctly.
 Integration testing will be performed to make sure the program functions as a whole.
 This will include checking how different modules interact with each other, and how the front-end interacts with the back-end of the website.

   Different areas of testing when programming will include the input data of the program (for example, the user input on the login form), how the program handles said data, and what the result will be.
 To ensure that it has suitable error catching throughout, each module should go through destructive testing.
 For user input, this means using a variety of incorrect entries to see how it handles them.
 For the editor, this means attempting to perform styling that is invalid, dragging elements outside their boundary region, or making them too large.
 This will also include security testing; making sure that SQL injection or XSS attacks do not work.